-- Fire exits have appropriate signage. - Plans showing exit routes are displayed by the door of each classroom. - A fire drill is practised and documented once a term by the Bursar. - Evacuation times and any issues which arise are reported to the Governors. - Fire extinguishers are checked annually. - A separate Fire Risk Assessment & Procedures document has been produced and can be found in section D2 No. 4.
+- Fire exits have appropriate signage. - Plans showing exit routes are displayed by the door of each classroom. - A fire drill is practised and documented once a term by the Director of Finance and Resources. - Evacuation times and any issues which arise are reported to the Governors. - Fire extinguishers are checked annually. - A separate Fire Risk Assessment & Procedures document has been produced and can be found in section D2 No. 4.